Treating Binge Eating Disorder with FDA-Approved Medicines

 How to Treat Binge Eating Disorder with Medication

 Pharmacological treatment for binge eating disorder can be hugely beneficial regarding how neurobiology and co-occurring disorders impact binge eating disorder.
-However, it seems clear that the most effective treatment involves medication management and therapy.
+However, it is clear that the most effective treatment prioritizes psychotherapy and considers medication as a potential supplement to psychotherapy.

 Medical supervision by a healthcare professional is required for any eating disorder treatment plan that includes medicines.